dennis-johnson-dev/configerator/README.md

 # configerator
 Node.js utility module for generating configuration files

-# Coming Soon!!!
+## Beta

-This module is not available yet.
+This is currently a beta version.
+Please use with caution.

 ## Installation
 ```